exterm/exterm.github.io/content/pages/services.md

 ## Services Offered

 - **Modularity Consultation**: Specializing in Ruby on Rails applications, but love to work on other tech stacks.
-I have significant experience with Python, C++ and Erlang, among others.
 - **Embedding in a Team**: I'll identify and help improve systemic weaknesses while contributing to the team's mission.
 - **Large System Architecture Design**: For scalability, low cognitive load, and developer satisfaction.
 - **Tackling Complex Software Design Challenges**: Applying my extensive experience to your unique problems.